rahma-a04/terminal-othello/README.md

 ## Gameplay

+Refer to this page for the rules of Othello: https://www.worldothello.org/about/about-othello/othello-rules/official-rules/english

 1. Type command "make othello" to start the othello game

 2. Next, type 's difficulty', with difficulty being easy, medium, hard, or godmode,